arturogalan/arturogalan/README.md

 ### Hi there 👋

-Welcome to my Github, you can know about my at [My portfolio page](https://www.arturogalan.com/)
+Welcome to my Github, you can know about me at [arturo.galan.com](https://www.arturogalan.com/)

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=arturogalan.arturogalan)

+- 🔭 I’m currently working on [Clarity.ai](https://www.clarity.ai/)
+- 🌱 I’m currently learning SVG animations, Netlify CMS widgets and Violin 🎻
+- 💬 Ask me about Punk-rock music, Vue.js
+- 🎸 Have some fun in my page [noise-box](https://www.noise-box.es/)

 <!--
 **arturogalan/arturogalan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.